sy2002/QNICE-FPGA/doc/VGA_Features.md

 being displayed.
 Furthermore, the VGA module can be programmed to generate an interrupt when a specific scan line is reached.

+## Sprites
+The QNICE project offers a total of 128 different sprites.

+Bit 12 in CSR provides a single bit to globally enable and disable all sprites simultaneously.

+Each sprite can have one of two resolutions:
+* 32x48 high-resolution with 4-bit color index.
+This 4-bit value serves as an
+  index into a 16-color palette, individual for each sprite.
+Color index 0 is hard-wired to be a transparent color.
+* 16x24 low-resolution with 16-bit color depth.
+This 16-bit value provides
+  a direct 15-bit color output, as well as a bit indicating transparency.

+### Display priority
+Lower numbered sprites appear in front of higher numbered sprites.

+Each sprite may be configured to be either in front of the foreground, or between the background and the foreground.

 -------------------------

 # Video RAM